 Artificial intelligence is here to reinvent the whole game of banking and transform this hundreds of years old business into new innovative, scalable, dynamic, micro service environment.

 Financial payments and banking started in a very inefficient and traditional way which was slow but still acceptable to the customers due to the stage in the information age.
 There are lucrative but under-utilised banking opportunities in Africa and banks in the region need to step up and grasp these opportunities to succeed.
 AI technologies such as machine learning, deep learning, prescriptive, predictive analytics, virtual agents and natural language understanding technologies are gaining popularity among progressive banks.

 The phrase mobile commerce was originally coined in 1997 representing “the delivery of electronic commerce capabilities directly into the consumer’s hand, anywhere, via wireless technologies.”
-Security is moving from static to behavioral i.e dynamic behavioral biometrics are now gaining popularity at rapid pace.
-AI based behavioral biometrics.
-Biometrics can deliver a new era in digital authentication for financial institutions
+Security is moving from static to behavioural i.e dynamic behavioural biometrics are now gaining popularity at rapid pace.
+AI based behavioural biometrics.
+Biometrics can deliver a new era in digital authentication for financial institutions.

 Banks to set themselves on for new financial, banking and innovative business.
 What would have been considered impossible until a few years ago — transforming themselves from impassable monoliths to nimbler organisations, open to new kinds of partnerships.
 But as we would soon see, Banking-as-a-Service (BaaS) rather than Banking-as-a-Platform (BaaP) more aptly describes banks’ strategy of providing public APIs and development portals.